kermitt2/biblio_glutton_harvester/Readme.md

 - `compression` indicates if the resource files need to be compressed with `gzip` or not.
 Default is true, which means that all the harvested files will have an additional extension `.gz`.

-- `batch_size` gives the maximum number of parallel tasks (download, storage, compression, validation, ...) performed at the same time, the process will move to a new batch only when all the PDF and metadata of the previous batch have been harvested and valiadated.
+- `batch_size` gives the maximum number of parallel tasks (download, storage, compression, validation, ...) performed at the same time, the process will move to a new batch only when all the PDF and metadata of the previous batch have been harvested and validated.

+- `cloudflare_support` (`true` or `false`, default is `false`) indicates if cloudscraper should be used to manage download following cloudflare challenge(s), this will slow down very significantly the average download time, but should provide a higher download success rate.

 The `resources` part of the configuration indicates how to access PubMed Central (PMC), arXiv and PLOS resources.

 - For PMC, `prioritize_pmc` indicates if the harvester has to choose a PMC PDF (NIH PMC or Europe PMC) when available instead of a publisher PDF, this can improve the harvesting success rate and performance, but depending on the task the publisher PDF might be preferred.
 The `pmc_base` is normally the NIH FTP address where to find the PDF and full text JATS.